University, Hillsborough County, Florida: Economy

-University Mall, a shopping center located at the southern end of the community, was the main source of economic development within the community during the 1970s and '80s.
+In 1974, University Square opened, a shopping center located at the southern end of the community that was later renamed to University Mall.
+It was the main source of economic development within the community during the 1970s and '80s.
 The businesses that were concentrated in the mall have been replaced by many stand-alone shops along Fowler and Fletcher Avenues, such as Wal-Mart, Target and dozens of fast food establishments.
+University Mall was later rebranded under a new name called Rithm.
+Since then, it has functioned as a mixed-use development incorporating student accommodation, retail outlets, and spaces for technology and innovation.
+One of its former department stores has been redeveloped as Hub Tampa, an off-campus student housing complex.
+Another Rithm project, is a 1,195-bed student housing development named Hub Tampa Fowler.
+Construction began in 2025 and is scheduled to open in 2027.
 There is a county bus transportation center operated by HARTline and a county health department located in the area.
-Fletcher East has become a hub of medical and dental groups adjacent to Florida Hospital Tampa.
+In 2021, HART started making improvements to the University Area Transit Centre with the goal to enhance public transport safety for people with disabilities.
+This included replacing and raising the pavements along 27th Street to reduce the gaps to the bus ramps.
+The number of bus stops was also increased from two to six.
+Fletcher East has become a hub of medical and dental groups adjacent to AdventHealth Tampa, formerly known as Florida Hospital Tampa.

+The University Area Community Development Corporation (UACDC) was founded in 1998 and is located within the University CDP in Florida.
+Its aim is to revitalise the neighbourhoods surrounding the USF campus.

+In 2025, Hillsborough County provided the UACDC with approximately $850,000 in funding.
+The same year, the Hillsborough County Board voted to reduce this funding by 25% each year until it was completely eliminated in 2029.
+Also in 2025, UACDC received a $750,000 state grant for its Prodigy Cultural Arts Programme, which offers arts, dance and music programmes for young people.

+In 2026, Hillsborough County approved a $70 million project to improve drainage in the University area, as part of a flooding prevention initiative following Hurricanes Helene and Milton in 2024.

 Geography

-University is located in northern Hillsborough County at (28.069644, -82.437091).
+University is located in northern Hillsborough County.
 It is 9 mi north of downtown Tampa.
 The community of Lake Magdalene is to the west, and Lutz is to the north.
 The CDP includes the area known as Nowatney.